Skip to main content

 - HASURA_GRAPHQL_ENABLED_LOG_TYPES=startup,http-log,webhook-log,websocket-log,query-log

-- HASURA_GRAPHQL_ADMIN_SECRET=af5da89af9cd2!42b3%$9d34$ec34d02bc621
+- HASURA_GRAPHQL_ENABLE_TELEMETRY=false

 - HASURA_GRAPHQL_UNAUTHORIZED_ROLE=anonymous

-- HASURA_GRAPHQL_METADATA_DATABASE_URL=postgres://user:password@postgresql:5432/repoflow
+- HASURA_GRAPHQL_METADATA_DATABASE_URL=postgresql://user:password@postgresql:5432/repoflow

-- HASURA_GRAPHQL_DATABASE_URL=postgres://user:password@postgresql:5432/repoflow
+- HASURA_GRAPHQL_DATABASE_URL=postgresql://user:password@postgresql:5432/repoflow

 depends_on: